Successfully Entered

 To start, here’s a video review of the Nanit Pro, along with a deeply weird (and fake) press briefing:

-Editor’s note: wondering WTF about the press conference?
+Editor’s note (again): Wondering WTF about the press conference?
 Short story: we recently got accused (via YouTube comment) of having our channel be “heavily sponsored” by Nanit.
 Not actually true, we’ve never received sponsorship from Nanit.
 We may be compensated, via affiliate links, if you click a link and make a purchase.
 This is at no cost to you and supports our reviews.
 More on our policies here.

 What, exactly, is a Nanit?